NoraPDev/tictactoe/README.md

 <img src="assets/images/jshint.jpg" alt="jshint results" width="400" height="500">

+* The 2 unused variables are not my code, hence why they are not declared, they have been copied from an external source for the popup function.
 * The 7 unused variables are actually all functions and are all used in **index.html** as an onclick event.

-So apart from these comments the website has passed this test as well.
+Apart from these comments the website has passed this test as well.

 ### **Lighthouse Testing**